Lemoncode/react-native-by-example/00-boilerplate/Readme.md

 expo init my-react-native-project
 ```

-To get started, you can type:
+To start, you can type:

 ```
   cd my-react-native-project